RafidMuhymin/astro-spa/README.md

 https://ohka-bots-site-astro-ksoqn4flk7-j2q7uvclm-tc-001.vercel.app/ (Thanks to @Tc-001)

-## Upcoming Features
+## v2

-- [ ] Configuration Options
-- [ ] A new SPA component that utilizes the new AppHistory API (currently only available in Chrome Canary build)
+I am willing to release a v2 that'll utilize the new AppHistory API which is currently only available in Chrome Canary under Experimental Flags.
-- [ ] Containerization (Opt-in)
-- [ ] You tell me?
-Create an issue with your wishes